aMathyzinn/aMathyzin3kPack/README.md

 ## 📜 Licença

-Distribuído sob a licença GNU.
+Distribuído sob a licença GPL 3.0.
 Veja o arquivo [LICENSE](./LICENSE) para mais informações.

 ---